obertscheiderfhwn/RTMsim/README.md

 Continue the simulation for another 100 s simulation time and plot the filling overview:<br>
 <img src="figures/example1c.png"><br>

 2. This example shows how to use outlet ports.
 If outlet ports are defined, the outlet ports are connected to the catch pot (typically at ambient pressure or evacuated).
-If no outlet ports are defined, these hoses are clamped.
-The simulation is started with the following settings:<br>
+If no outlet ports are defined, the hoses to the catch pot are clamped.
+The simulation is started with the following settings (mesh file is `mesh_annulusfiller1_inletandoutlet.bdf`):<br>
 <img src="figures/example2a.png"><br>
-The results plot shows the completely filled part with the grey inlet and outlet ports and the pressure contour with the wiggles:<br>
+The results plot shows the completely filled part with the grey inlet and outlet ports and the pressure contour:<br>
 <img src="figures/example2b.png"><br>
 The filling overview is:<br>
 <img src="figures/example2c.png"><br>
-The filling overview without pressure outlet shows only small differences at the very end of the filling:<br>
+The filling overview without pressure outlet (select Ignore radio button for the second set) shows only small differences at the very end of the filling:<br>
 <img src="figures/example2e.png"><br>